 The projectiles containing mustard agent were destroyed in a Static Detonation Chamber that used heat to consume the toxic material.
 Any exhaust was filtered through a complex filtration system.

 For GB and VX rockets, following the drainage of the agent, the warheads were placed in containers and sent for temporary storage in igloos at the Blue Grass Army Depot.
-They will be destroyed in a Static Detonation Chamber unit at a later time.
-Rocket motors are packed in boxes and temporarily stored until they are shipped to Anniston, Alabama where they will be destroyed in a Static Detonation Chamber at that facility.
+Considered secondary waste, they are now being destroyed in Static Detonation Chamber units.
+Rocket motors were packed in boxes and temporarily stored until they were shipped to Anniston, Alabama where they are being destroyed in a Static Detonation Chamber at that facility.

 Partnering with the Local Community